mgeeky/cobalt-arsenal/mgeekys_arsenal/README.md

    ![Arsenal's options](img/arsenal2.png)

-   - "On initial Beacon check-in do all the automated stuff" - controls whether we should issue all of the automated stuff described in `When a new Beacon checks in - here's what happens` section above.
+   - _"On initial Beacon check-in do all the automated stuff"_ - controls whether we should issue all of the automated stuff described in `When a new Beacon checks in - here's what happens` section above.
-   - "Specify local path where to save downloaded files" - to be used by auto-sync-downloaded-files logic
+   - _"Specify local path where to save downloaded files"_ - to be used by auto-sync-downloaded-files logic
-   - "Specify local path .NET assemblies should be looked for" - to be used if execute-assembly didn't find specified assembly's name as a lookup directory, similarly to $PATH concept.
+   - _"Specify local path .NET assemblies should be looked for"_ - to be used if execute-assembly didn't find specified assembly's name as a lookup directory, similarly to $PATH concept.
-   - "During a manual 'syncall' what to do with already existing files?" - skip them? overwrite?
+   - _"During a manual 'syncall' what to do with already existing files?"_ - skip them? overwrite?
-   - "Set this to let the script append valuable information..." - when enabled, this script will put Beacon's metadata to it's Notes
+   - _"Set this to let the script append valuable information..."_ - when enabled, this script will put Beacon's metadata to it's Notes
-   - "Fake PPID on initial Beacon check-in"
+   - _"Fake PPID on initial Beacon check-in"_
-   - "Preset new Beacons with argue fake command lines." - when checked, will issue "argue" for typically used processes: Powershell, Cmd
+   - _"Preset new Beacons with argue fake command lines."_ - when checked, will issue "argue" for typically used processes: Powershell, Cmd
-   - "Use unsafe but stable Powershell [...] methods" - fall back on default Cobalt Strike PS download cradles.
+   - _"Use unsafe but stable Powershell [...] methods"_ - fall back on default Cobalt Strike PS download cradles.
        Select to Never to totally avoid them, seldom to use them at random and Always to disable custom ones.
-   - "Enable debug output in Script Console"
+   - _"Enable debug output in Script Console"_
-   - "Process name to spoof as parent in PPID"
+   - _"Process name to spoof as parent in PPID"_
-   - "Service name(s) to use in PSExec lateral movement" - comma-separeted list of service names to be used by Cobalt Strike when doing jump psexec/psexec64
+   - _"Service name(s) to use in PSExec lateral movement"_ - comma-separeted list of service names to be used by Cobalt Strike when doing jump psexec/psexec64

 ---

-### Acknowledgements
+### Credits

 This Aggressor script stands on the shoulder of giants utilising their splendid work: